-The weighted average fair value of options granted during the year was \$0.36 (2011: \$0.77).
+The weighted average fair value of options granted during the year was \$0.13 (2012: \$0.36).

-The weighted average fair value of options granted during the year was \$0.45.
-There were no CEO options granted in financial year 2011.
+There were no options granted under the CEO plan in financial year 2013.
+The weighted average fair value of options granted during financial year 2012 was \$0.45.

-(f) Option pricing model
+(e) Option pricing model

-The fair value of the equity-settled share options granted under the ESOP schemes and the Chief Executive Option Plan is estimated as at the date of grant using the Black Scholes option valuation model - taking into account the terms and conditions upon which the options were granted.
+The fair value of the equity-settled share options granted under the ESOP schemes and the Chief Executive Option Plan is estimated as at the date of grant using either the Black Scholes option valuation model or the Monte Carlo Simulation if there is a restriction on the share price for exercisability of the option - taking into account the terms and conditions upon which the options were granted

-The following tables list the inputs in the model used for the years ended 30 June 2012 and 30 June 2011:
+The following tables list the inputs in the model used for the financial years ended 30 June 2013 and 30 June 2012: